Sciddhanto/Heart-Disease-Prediction/README.md

-# Heart Disease Prediction Using Machine Logistic Regression
+# Heart Disease Prediction Using Logistic Regression

 This is a machine learning project to predict heart disease using Python.
 The project includes:
 - **Data Preprocessing**: Handling missing values, feature scaling, and encoding categorical data.